MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbyupdatedstatechange.md

 **`lobby`** &nbsp; PFLobbyHandle
 *must not be null*

-The lobby which was updated.
+The lobby that updated.

 **`ownerUpdated`** &nbsp; bool

-A flag indicating if the lobby's owner was updated.
+A flag indicating if the lobby's owner updated.

 **`maxMembersUpdated`** &nbsp; bool

-A flag indicating if the maxmimum number of members allowed in the lobby has been updated.
+A flag indicating if the maximum number of members allowed in the lobby updated.

 **`accessPolicyUpdated`** &nbsp; bool

-A flag indicating if the lobby's access policy was updated.
+A flag indicating if the lobby's access policy updated.

 **`membershipLockUpdated`** &nbsp; bool

-A flag indicating if the lobby's membership lock has updated.
+A flag indicating if the lobby's membership lock updated.

 **`updatedSearchPropertyCount`** &nbsp; uint32_t

-The number of search properties which have been updated.
+The number of search properties that updated.

 **`updatedSearchPropertyKeys`** &nbsp; const char* const*
 *array of size `updatedSearchPropertyCount`*

-The keys of the search properties which have been updated.
+The keys of the search properties that updated.

 **`updatedLobbyPropertyCount`** &nbsp; uint32_t

-The number of lobby properties which have been updated.
+The number of lobby properties that updated.

 **`updatedLobbyPropertyKeys`** &nbsp; const char* const*
 *array of size `updatedLobbyPropertyCount`*

-The keys of the lobby properties which have been updated.
+The keys of the lobby properties that updated.

 **`memberUpdateCount`** &nbsp; uint32_t